West Beach, South Australia: Attractions

+The Golf Course is also an official bee sanctuary for European honeybees, which have further bolstered the course's sustainability.
+Six beehives are safely situated away from the short grass of the greens to ensure the bees are foraging and pollinating the 7000 native plants added to the golf course as part of our ongoing Environmental Sustainability Plan to protect and enhance local biodiversity.

 The shopping centre on Burbridge Road services the suburb.

 Parks

 There are numerous parks and greenspaces throughout West Beach, the largest known as Apex Park.
 Apex Park is a huge park along the river torrens with playgrounds, horses and walkways.

+Shark attacks

+In 2004, an 18-year-old boy was killed by a shark.

 Transport

 Roads

 The suburb is serviced by the following main roads: